nickharrisdev/nickharrisdev/README.md

 ### Howdy pardner 🤠

-I’m a self-taught software engineer with a diverse professional background currently on the [Rheaply](https://rheaply.com) product and engineering team.
-I create UIs that are beautiful, accessible, intuitive, and performant for users, while also reusable, extensible, and maintainable for other developers.
+I’m a Senior Software Engineer with a diverse professional background currently on the [Rheaply](https://rheaply.com) product and engineering team.
+I craft UIs that are beautiful, accessible, and performant for users while ensuring they are reusable, extensible, and maintainable for engineering teams.

-I’m inspired by technology that actively strives to make the world a better place.
-In addition, I volunteer my expertise regularly to help non profit organizations with missions that move me.
+Beyond building great software, I'm passionate about mentoring, improving developer experience, and contributing to technology that makes a meaningful impact.
+I also volunteer my expertise to support nonprofit organizations whose missions inspire me.

 <!--
 **nickharriscodes/nickharriscodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.